metrorailings/OwlBlog/content/posts/postseason-review-titans.md

 Arguably none.
 The only player worthy of consideration here is **_Harold Landry_**.
 Yet nowhere in my notes have I taken notice of Landry.
 His raw numbers are unimpressive as well compared to other players in the same position.
 If he is to be classified as an elite pass rusher, it would be more so off the back of his strong run defense.
 But that wouldn't make sense, because we're looking first and foremost at pass rushing prowess here.

+If anything, I'd rather tip my hat towards **_Jurrell Casey_** given his history, but his numbers and overall play has dipped far too low this year for my liking.

 ***

 ### How many different vectors does the team feature on offense?

 **_AJ Brown_** and **_Derrick Henry_** deserve vector status, without question.
 The former will be the offensive rookie of the year and the latter is the rushing champion of the league.

 Other than that, it is hard to find a third vector for this team.
-Jonnu Smith, Adam Humphries, Corey Davis, and Tajae Sharpe are all eligible candidates**_,_** but not one of them has really stood out among the rest.
+Jonnu Smith, Adam Humphries, Corey Davis, and Tajae Sharpe are all eligible candidates_,_ but not one of them has really stood out among the rest.
 Jonnu Smith has the strongest case out of the group, given his yardage, his targets, and his position as a tight end.

 ***